 The short version is that many health problems started with the iron fortification of flour.
 And since WW2, the amount of iron in our diet has increased a lot.
 In the article, you will learn how iron disrupts gut flora and can lead to metabolic issues.
 I really encourage you to read the entire thing.

-The premise here is that as there is a connection between metabolism and food intolerances.
+The premise here is that there is a connection between metabolism and food intolerance.
 Lowering metabolism reduces the body’s ability to respond to foods that are more likely to cause problems.
 Restrictive eating which seems like the logical path, could further reduce metabolism and make problems worse.

-From a 2012 interview with Matt Stone on Our Nourishing Roots.
+From a 2012 interview with Matt Stone on Our Nourishing Roots (now offline):

 I treat dietary restriction as a last resort, not a first line of defense.
 And as metabolism improves, the inflammatory response often regulates itself in such a way that former triggers of allergic and inflammatory reactions no longer elicit such a reaction.